Use case

 Add sources

 Upload files, add URLs, or paste text.
-Each source becomes one row and waits for processing.
+Each primary source becomes one row by default; related attachments can stay on the same row.

 Run processing and review the result in Rowvia.ai for Technical datasheets